isb-cgc/readthedocs/docs/source/sections/HowToGetStartedonISB-CGC.rst

 **Obtain a Google identity**

- - Do you have a Google identity already (e.g. a Gmail account)?
-Your institutional email may be a Google identity (if your institution uses Google Apps), or you may have a personal Gmail address.
+ - Do you or your institution already have a Google identity, such as a Gmail account?
+If so, you can proceed to the next step.
  - If not, it only takes a minute to `create a Google identity <https://accounts.google.com/signup/v2/webcreateaccount?dsh=308321458437252901&continue=https%3A%2F%2Faccounts.google.com%2FManageAccount&flowName=GlifWebSignIn&flowEntry=SignUp#FirstName=&LastName=>`_.
 You can even link a non-Gmail account (eg. scientist@nih.gov) as a Google identity by `this <https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp&nogm=true>`_ method.

 **Ways to fund your Google Cloud work**

- - Create your own GCP project and take advantage of a one-time `$300 Google Credit <https://cloud.google.com/free/>`_.
+ - Take advantage of a one-time `$300 Google Credit <https://cloud.google.com/free/>`_.
- - If you have already used this one-time offer (or there is some other reason you cannot use it), please see the information here about how to request `ISB-CGC Cloud Credits <HowtoRequestCloudCredits.html>`_.
+ - If you have already used this one-time offer (or there is some other reason you cannot use it), see this information about how to request `ISB-CGC Cloud Credits <HowtoRequestCloudCredits.html>`_.

 **Set up a Google Cloud Project**

- - See Google's documentation about how to `create a Google Cloud Project <https://cloud.google.com/resource-manager/docs/creating-managing-projects>`_
+ - See Google's documentation about how to `create a Google Cloud Project <https://cloud.google.com/resource-manager/docs/creating-managing-projects>`_.
  - Learn about how to `add members and roles to a project <https://cloud.google.com/iam/docs/quickstart>`_.
  - If you'll be accessing controlled data, `register the GCP project <Gaining-Access-To-Controlled-Access-Data.html#requirements-for-registering-a-google-cloud-project-service-account>`_.
  - `Enable Required Google Cloud APIs <https://cloud.google.com/apis/docs/getting-started#enabling_apis>`_